A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

-\myparagraph{Potential function.} We use the backup plan $\varbackupplan$ to define a potential function used in the amortized analysis of Algorithm $\PlanMonotonicity$.
-Formally, the potential just before event $\sigma$ at time $t$ is the following:
+\myparagraph{Potential function.} We use the backup plan $\varbackupplan$ to define a potential function needed for the amortized analysis of Algorithm $\PlanMonotonicity$.
+If $\backupplan$ is the current snapshot of $\varbackupplan$ then the potential value at time $t$ is